 After REM, the dog goes into Short Wave sleep.
 In this stage, you’ll notice your dog breathing heavily.
 It may take some time to arouse your dog in this stage.

 So, when you see your dog ‘running’ while it is asleep it means that it is in the REM stage of sleep.
 And yes, it is dreaming.

 The question now is, what could it be dreaming of?
 We can only offer a few ideas as to what your dog could possibly be dreaming about.
 It may be reliving those moments when it saw a squirrel, rabbit, or even a cat that it ran after.
-It may be dreaming about the time when you played Frisbee or a game of catch with it or perhaps even relishing those moments when it went through the agility course that you built just for your dog.
+It may be dreaming about the time when you played Frisbee or a game of fetch with it or perhaps even relishing those moments when it went through the agility course that you built just for your dog.
 In other words, you can somehow gain an understanding into what your dog is dreaming about by looking back into its past activities.
 This will somehow give you a clue as to why your dog is running in its sleep.

 What to Watch Out For

 While it is possible that your dog is running in its dreams, you have to clearly differentiate this movement from those that are characteristic of seizures.
 If you notice its limbs to be rather stiff or rigid while ‘running’, there is a possibility that your dog is having a seizure.
 The movements are also more violent compared to the movements associated with dreams.
 Its body will also stiffen and you may notice shaking or trembling.
 And if you try to awaken your dog, it may be more difficult.

 If you suspect that your dog is having a seizure, don’t wake it up.
 What you need to do is to remove any object that it can hit with its forceful involuntary movements.
 You may also place a cushion underneath your dog’s head to help protect it in case its neck muscles also twitch.
 There’s not much else you can do when your dog is having a seizure.
 You can only support it.